 - Installation hostname

 Uses the hostname and domain configured under System > General.

 All of the Dynamic DNS hostnames from Services > Dynamic DNS are listed as individual choices.

 Presents a text box in which an arbitrary address or hostname may be placed.

 Verify Server CN¶

-Controls how the client will verify the server certificate common name, if it is done at all.
+Controls how, and if, the client will verify the server certificate common name.
 Some clients do not support this parameter, or only support certain syntax with its use.
-It is always adivsed to run the newest client software possible to avoid issues, but this can help get older clients connected securely.
+It is always advised to run the newest client software possible to avoid issues, but this can help get older clients connected securely.

 It is not recommended to disable this option.
 Without it, any server certificate name will be accepted by the client.

 - Automatic - Use verify-x509-name (OpenVPN 2.3+) where possible

 Uses the current recommended method of verification.
 Works on any OpenVPN client 2.3 and newer.